+To analyze this interconnection we study separately the simplified auxiliary systems~\eqref{eq:reduced_system_generic}-\eqref{eq:boundary_layer_system_generic}.
+For any $x \in \R^{n}$, $h(x)$ is a parametric equilibrium of the fast subsystem; we can then fix the slow state $x^t = x$ into the fast dynamics~\eqref{eq:fast_system_generic}, to obtain the so-called boundary layer system, as pictorially shown in Fig.~\ref{fig:bd_boundary_layer}.
+This is the auxiliary system described by~\eqref{eq:boundary_layer_system_generic}, whose state $\psi^t$ encodes the distance of the state $\wt$ of the fast subsystem from the equilibrium $h(x)$, once $x$ is fixed.
+Existence of a Lyapunov-like function with properties as in \eqref{eq:U_generic} ensures then that for any $x \in \R^{n}$, the boundary layer system is exponentially stable.

-for any $(\x^0,\w^0) \in \mathcal{D} \times \R^m$. \end{theorem} The Lyapunov function~\eqref{eq:U_generic} ensures that, given an arbitrarily fixed $x \in \R^{n}$, the point $h(x)$ is globally exponentially stable for the system~\eqref{eq:boundary_layer_system_generic} obtained by fixing the slow state $x^t$ into the fast dynamics~\eqref{eq:fast_system_generic}.
-Instead, the Lyapunov function~\eqref{eq:W_generic} ensures that $x^\star$ is globally exponentially stable for the system~\eqref{eq:reduced_system_generic}, obtained by plugging $\wt = h(\xt)$ for all $\iter \ge 0$ into the slow dynamics~\eqref{eq:slow_system_generic}.
-By properly combining these two Lyapunov functions, Theorem~\ref{th:theorem_generic} ensures that, for sufficiently small values of $\delta$, the point $(\xstar,h(\xstar))$ is globally exponentially stable for the original interconnected system~\eqref{eq:interconnected_system_generic} (see the proof in Appendix~\ref{sec:proof_SP}).
-We will show how our algorithms, namely \algo/ and \algoc/, can be recast in the form of the interconnected system \eqref{eq:interconnected_system_generic} while satisfying all assumptions of Theorem \ref{th:theorem_generic}, and hence prove their convergence in Theorems~\ref{th:convergence} and~\ref{th:convergence_primal_dual}, respectively, provided in the next sections.
-Compared with traditional approaches, taking a singular perturbation view offers a novel proof line for (generalized) equilibrium seeking problems.
+Setting now $w^t = h(x^t)$ for all $t\geq0$ in \eqref{eq:slow_system_generic}, i.e., considering the fast state at its parametric equilibrium, we obtain the so-called reduced system, i.e., the auxiliary system~\eqref{eq:reduced_system_generic}.
+This is schematically shown in Fig.~\ref{fig:bd_reduced_system}.
+Existence of a Lyapunov-like function with properties as in~\eqref{eq:W_generic} ensures then that $x^\star$ is globally exponentially stable for the reduced system.
+By properly combining these two Lyapunov functions, Theorem~\ref{th:theorem_generic} ensures that, for sufficiently small values of $\delta$, the point $(\xstar,h(\xstar))$ is globally exponentially stable for the original interconnected system~\eqref{eq:interconnected_system_generic}.
+The detailed proof is provided in Appendix~\ref{sec:auxiliary}.

+We will show next how our algorithms, namely \algo/ and \algoc/, can be recast in the form of the interconnected system \eqref{eq:interconnected_system_generic} while satisfying all assumptions of Theorem \ref{th:theorem_generic}, and hence prove their convergence in Theorems~\ref{th:convergence} and~\ref{th:convergence_primal_dual}, respectively, provided in the next sections.
+Compared with traditional approaches, taking a singular perturbation view offers a novel proof line for (generalized) equilibrium-seeking problems.